maxboels/Surgical-Phase-Recognition/README.md

-# Deep Learning for Surgical Data Science
+# AI for Surgical Data Science
 Collated a list of useful open access work related to surgical phase recognition.